rikukissa/redux-isolated-apps/README.md

 **Example case**
 > I want to create a button for clearing all UserCreator inputs

-🙃  This is were it gets even more complicated.
+🙃  This is where it gets even more complicated.

 **The problem**
 > How do I trigger **MY_NESTED/CLEAR** as a consequence of **TOP_LEVEL/CLEAR_ALL**?